FutureShockco/crosswars.docs/gameplay.md

 ## Units

-Units are expendable pieces of the DrugWars game.
+Units are expendable pieces of the CrossWars game.
 They are purchased, trained and used in battles.
 When a unit dies in battle, the player's number of that unit decreases by the number that had just died but he can buy more as often and as much as he wants.
 There is no limit to quantity or quality of the units.To be able to purchase units, a player must first have the Training facility building and if he wants to train them then he needs to have the Research Center.
 Both of those buildings are office buildings and can be upgraded accordingly.

 Each unit is unique in her skill set and cost.
 Some units are malee which means they are for close combat while some are range or battling from a distance.
-Units are the only thing in the DrugWars game that have a number over the picture that does not stand for level.
-Whenever you see a number over an image in DrugWars with buildings or training, it represents the level while with units, it represents the number of units that a player currently has.
+Units are the only thing in the CrossWars game that have a number over the picture that does not stand for level.
+Whenever you see a number over an image in CrossWars with buildings or training, it represents the level while with units, it represents the number of units that a player currently has.

 Each unit has the following information next to it: picture and number of units a player has over it, description and info about unique abilities, cost in resources, supply, offense and resistance skills, time needed for time managed recruitment, and the cost for recruitment paid with crypto.
 Time needed for time managed recruitment can be shortened with higher levels of Training Facility building.